The following are the main variables that differentiate headlamps:

-That would leave a number of high-powered headlamps with a lot of energy still in the tank—still possessing enough battery power to project usable light (the light of a full moon).
-A high-intensity beacon such as the Peztl Ultra (rated at a dizzying 350 lumens) would still have a very serviceable 35 lumens of light available at 10% of original output.
+That would leave a number of high-powered headlamps with a lot of energy still in the tank—still possessing enough battery power to project usable light.
+A high-intensity beacon such as the Petzl NAO (rated at 355 lumens) would still have a very serviceable 35 lumens of light available at 10% of original output.

 Since most outdoor adventurers can function safely in an emergency mode with good moonlight, headlamp makers calculate run time until lights can no longer produce usable light (the light of a full moon) at 2 meters.

 Why 2 meters (6'6")?
-The average American height is 5'9½" (male) and 5'4" (female), according to the Centers for Disease Prevention and Control.
+The average American height is about 5'9" (male) and 5'4" (female).
 Thus headlamp makers consider a headlamp serviceable if it can project 0.25 lux, the equivalent of a full moon's light, on the terrain in front of an on-the-move adventurer in the dark.
 It's a legitimate calculation that REI's Quality Assurance Lab endorses.
-This is usually measured with a lux meter.

 Look for a clock icon plus a number of hours (usually shown in abbreviated form, such as 50h).
 If just one number is shown, this is the measurement of the light's lowest (most energy-efficient) setting for continuous light.
 Some brands show run times of all modes (low, high and in-between).
 The blinking strobe mode is a headlamp's most energy-efficient mode, followed by low.

-Most headlamps, with batteries included, weigh less than 7 ounces.
-Size-wise, most headlamp units range between the size of a golf ball and a racquetball.
+Most headlamps, with batteries included, weigh less than 7 ounces and are of similar size.

-Accordingly, you won't notice substantial differences in headlamp size and weight until you start examining some very high-powered models.
+You won't notice substantial differences in headlamp size and weight until you start examining some very high-powered models.
 Some have top straps and external battery packs that add bulk.
-Such models are intended for specific needs (climbing, for example) and are usually not necessary for routine adventures.
+Such models are intended for specific needs (e.g., climbing) rather than routine adventures.

 Most packaging displays headlamp weight in grams.
-At right are some random conversion figures to speed up mental calculations for non-metric minds.
+Below are some random conversion figures to speed up mental calculations for non-metric minds.

 You may not know your preferences on all of the following secondary topics right now.
 Don't fret.
-Such understanding is usually gained only after much fiddling in the field, where you compare headlamp notes with your backcountry buds and become an official, obsessive headlamp geek.
-And there are plenty of us out there.
+Such understanding is usually gained only after much fiddling in the field and comparing headlamp notes with your companions.

 Most headlamps offer at least a high and low mode.
 Others may offer 3 or more modes, alternately called "brightness levels."
 Here's a breakdown, moving from the most energy-efficient mode to the least-efficient:

-Some headlamps offer a red-light mode.
-Red light does not cause our pupils of our eyes to shrink the way white light can, so it's nice to use when viewing the night sky.
+Many headlamps offer a red-light mode.
+Red light does not cause our eye's pupils to shrink the way white light can, so it's good for viewing the night sky.

-Some headlamps offer a fixed beam width; others are adjustable.
+Some headlamps offer a fixed beams; others are adjustable.
 Two fixed widths are:

-Adjustable beams give you options.
-Manufacturers have different ways of conveying this feature on their packaging.
-Typically it involves combined imagery of both wide and narrow beams.
+Adjustable beams are more versatile.
+Manufacturers have different ways of indicating this feature on their packaging, often showing both wide and narrow beams.